Solved: kernel Security Check Failure BSOD Error in Windows 10 Version 1809

 As discussed before this kernel_security_check_failure issue is caused by driver incompatibility issues.
-Especially if the problem started after recent windows upgrade there is chance installed device driver is not compatible with the current windows version.
+Especially if the problem started after a recent windows upgrade there is a chance installed device driver is not compatible with the current windows version.
 We recommend check and update device drivers especially The display driver, Network Adapter, and Audio Driver.

-To manually check and update the device driver Press windows + R, type devmgmt.msc and ok to open device manager.
+To manually check and update the device driver Press Windows + R, type devmgmt.msc and ok to open device manager.
 Here Right-click on each category.

 Select any driver with a yellow icon.
 If you find any driver with the Yellow mark, means there is an issue with it.
-Right click on it and select Properties.
+Right-click on it and select Properties.

-From the Properties, click on Driver option
+From the Properties, click on the Driver option

 Now click the update driver.